vinc456/vinc456.github.io/README.md

 ### January 9, 2019
 I've been playing around with Jekyll for two days and it is unfortunate that I have to install some Ruby packages like Bundler if I wish to [Setting up your GitHub Pages site locally with Jekyll](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/#step-2-install-jekyll-using-bundler) This could all be done within a VM but I also find the workflow and Jekyll itself to be rather cumbersome.
 So for now I am forced to test changes by pushing directly to production, sometimes without of even previewing my changes.
 In 2019 there must be some better alternative.

+Jan 14: So I did end up trying [openSUSE Leap](https://opensuse-guide.org/) over the weekend and it required over 40GB of hard disk, which I felt was excessive.
+I switched over to lubuntu and tried [Hyper-V](https://www.cloudwards.net/hyper-v/) but I was never able to create a new VM without running out of memory.
+Sometimes I miss the [good old days](https://news.ycombinator.com/item?id=18897109).

 ### January 7, 2019
 Hello world, today a blog is (re)born!
 Incidentally GitHub has announced unlimited private repositories for free users so that might have something to do with it!
 See [Reddit](https://www.reddit.com/r/programming/comments/adjw6g/github_now_gives_free_users_unlimited_private/) and [HN](https://news.ycombinator.com/item?id=18847043).
 I don't plan to blog so much as dump random snippets and notes on things I've read.
 Previous incarnations of my website appeared in the form of a [Hatta Wiki](http://test.hatta-wiki.org/) but I suppose the collaborative nature of Github suits this purpose well.
 Markdown is still supported so the [basic writing and formatting syntax](https://help.github.com/articles/basic-writing-and-formatting-syntax/#links) will be familiar.